jgajera/fend-project-memory-game/README.md

 - All-CSS congratulations modal: https://ctrlq.org/code/20083-modal-popup-css
 - Bootstrap front-end framework: https://getbootstrap.com/
 - Google Fonts: Coda -- https://fonts.google.com/
+- No Javascript library was used in this project, it was written in vanilla JS.

 ## Contributing
 Not accepting contributions!
 Feel free to open an issue if you find one.
 Thanks!